UtsabKDas/A-Maze-Game/README.md

 If the move was successful, the main.cpp class has the player call its `CheckForObjects` function, with which the player checks if there is any object in the same position.
 If there is a key, `hasKey` is set to true.
 If there is an obstacle (Trap or Guard), its `playerLives` variable is decremented and it will restart at the `startRoom`.
 The player may also lose a life if the R key is pressed, causing the maze and player to reset and costing the player one life.

-### SDL2
+### SDL2 Libraries
 --------

 SDL2 was used to actually display the game on screen.
+To display images and text onto the screen, I needed to bring in other SDL2 resources.
 The SDL2 Libraries implemented here are

 - SDL2
 - SDL2_main